akhilnazim0/Data-Science-Project/README.md

 # Data-Science-Project
 ## Overview
-This project leverages machine learning to predict heart disease in diabetic patients by analyzing their clinical and demographic data.
-The goal is to develop a tool that assists doctors in identifying high-risk patients early, thereby improving their treatment plans and outcomes.
+This project applies machine learning techniques to predict the risk of heart disease in diabetic patients by analyzing their clinical and demographic data.
+The goal is to assist healthcare professionals in identifying high-risk patients early, enabling better treatment planning and improving patient outcomes.
 ### Table of Contents
 - [Overview](#overview)
 - [Project Structure](#project-structure)